First and foremost is that you need to make CRM a habit.

-After 32 years in this business and 20 years of selling and coaching people on CRM, I’ve found that there are some consistent reasons why people don’t stick with their CRM.
-Here is the first and most important reason of five.
+It’s 32 years that I’ve been in this business and 20 years of selling and coaching people on CRM.
+I’ve found that there are some consistent reasons why people don’t stick with their CRM.
+Here is the first and most important reason of six.

 What doesn’t work is spending hours with it on one day and none the next, and the next.
 What does work, is to use it every day without fail, until you are in the habit of using it every day.